 Further information

-You can find out more about what Population Health Management involves and how it can help in this explainer video, from Dr Jonty Heaversedge, Clinical Chair and Lead for Population Health at South East London Integrated Care System:
+You can find out more about what Population Health Management involves and how it can help in this explainer video, from Dr Jonty Heaversedge, former Clinical Chair and Lead for Population Health at South East London Integrated Care System:

 News, stories and events